doma-engineering/do-auth-js/README.md

 ## Testing

+Make sure you have packed your code into `dist` by either having `npm run watch` on or `npm run build`.

 Run `npm run test:setup` in a terminal.
 It will serve `embedded_test_suite.html` so that `wdio` can run and test it.

 Now run `npm run test:run` to perform the actual tests.